IowaDave/avr-dx/_posts/2024-05-03-compare-avr-da-db-dd.md

 # Compare AVR DA DB and DD Controllers

-Here is a quick and informal comparison of 64K-flash variants in the AVR models DA, DB and DD microprocessors offered in 28-pin DIP packages.
+Here is a quick and informal comparison of 64K-flash, 28-pin DIP variants in the AVR models DA, DB and DD microprocessors.
 The older model AVR ATmega328P is included also, viewing the Dx lineup as potential successors to it.
 I limited my inquiries to those devices because I still build with breadboards and through-hole perfboards.

 I went through this exercise in mid-2023 before purchasing a supply of the DD model.
 Since that time Microchip has brought forth two more lines: the DU and the EA series, which are not considered here.